Modular $S_4\times SU(5)$ GUT

+The absolute values of other couplings can be extracted from their ratios with $\gamma_{u}$ and $\gamma_d$ given in table~\ref{tab:best-fit-input}.
+Clearly some of the absolute dimensionless couplings such as $\gamma_d$ are not of order unity, as they would expected to be according to the weighton approach.
+Also we see that the couplings $\alpha_{d1,d2}$ and $\alpha'_{d1,d2}$ are large (but remain perturbative) in order to reproduce the observed values of the Cabibbo angle, as has been emphasized in section~\ref{subsec:down-charged}.
+However, the hierarchy among the coupling constants is much less than that of quark masses.
 As shown in Eq.~\eqref{Ydb-modular}, the charged lepton and down quark mass matrices are closely related and they depend on the same set of parameters.
 Thus we can determine the bottom quark mass as

 It is quite close to tau mass, consequently approximate $b-\tau$ unification is predicted in the model.
 The parameter $m_a$ is fixed by requiring that the mass squared difference $\Delta m^2_{21}=7.42\times 10^{-5} \text{eV}^2$ is reproduced,